Gnosder/Gaming/Shadow Breakers/6 Systems.md

 ## Defense, Armor, and Shielding

 While stress can be lost in any number of ways the most common is to physical attacks.
 Characters are particularly resistant (or at least aware) of this type of damage and so have a Defense score.
-This score comes in two parts Protected and Vulnerable.
-By default a character is considered to be Vulnerable and their defense is simply their Fighting or Athletics Skill + 5.
-This is the DC that other characters must beat in order to damage them with attacks.
+A character's defense is equal to their Athletics skill + 5 (which is considered the base defense).

 Many characters augment their survivability by wearing armor or protective equipment.
-Each set of armor has, among others, a defense value and a stress value.
+Each set of armor has a stress value.
 The stress value acts as a second Stress bar that is lost before normal stress (but only against attacks that the armor would prevent).
-For as long as the armor has stress points remaining it adds its full defense value to the character's Defense and that character is considered Protected.
-When an Armor's stress is reduced to 0, its defence value is cut in half (round up) and the character is once again considered Vulnerable.
+When a character takes a wound they can have their suffer the wound for them.
+This damages the armor and reduces its maximum armor stress by 2 per severity of the wound.
+When an armor's max stress reaches 0, the armor is destroyed.

-There are some types of secondary protective equipment, such as shields, that can augment a character's defense.
+There are some types of secondary protective equipment, such as shields, that can grant bonus stress known as shielding and can also absorb wounds.

 Finally, some spells or abilities grant bonus stress refered to as Shielding (not to be confused with the item).
 Shielding stress is lost first, before armor or normal stress.

-Armors restore lost stress during a short rest (to repair/readjust it) or thanks to an Adrenaline Surge.
+Armors restores lost stress when the Perform Maintenance task is done on it.

 Sheilding typically lasts only for a few moments and is fully lost after 1 minute.